 It's a good idea to review your USPs regularly.
 Can you tailor your products or services to better match your customers' needs?
 Consider asking your customers why they buy from you.
 This will tell you what they think your USP is - this may differ from what you think your USP is.

 It's also useful to check constantly what your competition is doing.
 Remember - if your competitors are doing the same, your USP isn't unique any more.

 The more you know about your customers, the more effective your sales and marketing efforts will be.
 It's well worth making the effort to find out:

 - who they are

 - why they buy it

 If you're selling to other businesses, you'll need to know which individuals are responsible for the decision to buy your product or service.
-For information on targeting decision-makers, see our guide on how to target the right people in an organisation.
+For information on targeting decision-makers, see our guide on how to target the right people in an organization.